-Ninth and tenth grade students are not allowed to go off the IPoly or Cal Poly campus for lunch.
-Eleventh and twelfth grade students may leave campus at lunch with parent-signed approval (Off-Campus Lunch Privilege Form).
+Ninth through eleventh grade students are not allowed to go off the IPoly or Cal Poly campus for lunch.
+Twelfth grade students may leave campus at lunch with parent-signed approval (Off-Campus Lunch Privilege Form).
 Since IPoly High School is on a college campus, the school environment is open.
 Adherence to the lunch privilege regulation rests directly on the student.
 The Farm Store at Kellogg Ranch and Innovation Brew Works are considered 'off campus'.